-- (ii) Activities associated with related-party transactions: - a) Review of significant related-party transactions carried out by the Company and planned for the upcoming fiscal year and determine whether they need to be brought to the attention of the Board, b) Regular information for the Board of Directors concerning related-party transactions carried out by the Company. (iii) Activities relating to the corporate social responsibility policy and its terms of implementation during the year: - Activities regarding matters of corporate social responsibility activities conferred by the Board to the Appointments and Remuneration Committee, notwithstanding the verification of the relative information included in the Directors Report attached to the individual and consolidated Financial Statements of CAF, S.A. and the CAF Group, respectively, by the Audit Committee. - (iv) Activities relating to risk management and control: - a) Ongoing evaluation of the Internal Control over Financial Reporting (ICFR) system and the analysis of its recommendations and improvement plans, proposed by Internal Audit, b) Supervision of the tasks and performance of the Risk Management Unit.
+- (ii) Activities associated with related-party transactions: - Review of significant related-party transactions carried out by the Company and planned for the upcoming fiscal year and determine whether they need to be brought to the attention of the Board. - (iii) Activities relating to the corporate social responsibility policy and its terms of implementation during the year:

+Activities regarding matters of corporate social responsibility activities conferred by the Board to the Appointments and Remuneration Committee, notwithstanding the verification of the relative information included in the Directors Report attached to the individual and consolidated Financial Statements of CAF, S.A. and the CAF Group, respectively, by the Audit Committee. - (iv) Activities relating to risk management and control: - Ongoing evaluation of the Internal Control over Financial Reporting (ICFR) system and the analysis of its recommendations and improvement plans, proposed by Internal Audit. - Supervision of the tasks and performance of the Risk Management Unit.
 The attendance of the Unit's Manager at Committee meetings, to report on the main risks and contingencies of the Company and its Group.
 In this context: Periodic risk map supervision for the risks identified and evaluated during the various processes throughout the Organisation.
-Monitoring of the risk management models implemented by the Company. c) Monitoring of the actions of the Internal Fiscal Function of the Company, which is responsible for the control and management of fiscal risks for the Group and the preparation of periodic reports on the situation of the different phases of development of its function and the more relevant developments of fiscal matters that affect the Company. d) Analysis of the transaction and acquisition of the Polish company "Solaris Bus & Coach, S.A.", whose corporate purpose is the manufacture of buses, and favourable report raised before the Board for the presentation of a binding offer. e) Analysis of any other possible relevant corporate transaction. f) Evaluation of the Company's non-financial risks, including operating, technological, legal, social, environmental, political and reputational risks.
+Monitoring of the risk management models implemented by the Company. - · Evaluation of the Company's non-financial risks, including operating, technological, legal, social, environmental, political and reputational risks. - (v) Internal audit-related activities: The Audit Committee analysed and oversaw, on a direct and ongoing basis, the actions taken by the company's internal audit area.
+In addition to the activities in the preceding section, the Audit Committee performed the following actions: - Oversight of compliance with the Internal Audit Work Plan for 2018. - Approval of the Internal Audit Work Plan for 2019, which is comprised of the following: Review of the financial information (quarterly, half-yearly and annual financial statements and directors' report) and monitoring of the main financial and tax risks.
+Risk-based process rotation plan.
+Materiality-based subsidiary rotation plan.
+Improvement of internal audit efficiency and quality.
+Monitoring of recommendations issued. - · Monitoring performance of the Internal Audit Work Plan throughout the year. - · Assessment of the functioning of Internal Audit and of the performance of the head of internal audit.